AnadoluUniversityCeng/multiple-tsp/README.md

 Swap two nodes in a route.
 Here, both the route and the two nodes are randomly chosen.
 In this move we select a random route among all routes and then we swap two nodes.
 Remember to avoid no-operation, we need to select two nodes that are different from each other.
-Example of the move, random node indices are 1 and 7, which are shown in bold.
+Example of the move: random node indices are 1 and 7, which are shown in bold.
 ```yaml
 Before: hub: 24	nodes: 64,**29**,72,55,71,12,48,**11**
 After:  hub: 24	nodes: 64,**11**,72,55,71,12,48,**29**
 ```
-Notice that bold nodes are swapped after the move.
+Notice that bold nodes are swapped with each other after the move.

 #### swapHubWithNodeInRoute
 Swap hub with a randomly chosen node in a route.
 Here, both the route and the node are randomly chosen.
 In this move we select a random route among all routes and then we replace the hub with a random node.
-There it is *important* to update the hub in the remaining routes of the initial hub.
+Here it is *crucial* to update the hub in the remaining routes of the initial hub.

-Example of the move, random node index is 10, which is shown in bold.
+Example of the move: random node index is 10, which is shown in bold.
 ```yaml
 Before:
 hub : **49**